 The entrance to the valley is Yoro-Keikoku Station on the Kominato Railway Line.
 From there, the valley stretches six kilometers to the south, ending at Otaki, home of one of Chiba's most famous castles, Otaki Castle.

-The best time to visit the valley is during the fall when the autumn leaves are brilliant red, yellow, and gold.
-The colorful leaves create a canopy over the valley and its roaring river.
+The best time to visit the valley is during the fall when the autumn leaves are brilliant red, yellow and gold.
+The colorful leaves create a canopy over the valley and its river.
 The momiji (Japanese maple trees) are in abundance here and a fall festival is hosted in celebration of them.

 The park is best known for its waterfalls, including Awamata no Taki, Chiba's biggest waterfall.
 From a height of 30 meters, its water cascades down a fascinating collection of stair-like rocks.

-To get to the temple, you have to cross Kannon Bridge.
+To get to the temple, you have to cross the Kannon Bridge.
 The bridge is the same vermillion color that you see at temples and shrines and offers views of the river and the steep tree-covered hills on either side.

 Near Yoro-Keikoku Station are resorts with Japanese-style ryokan and hot springs.
 The hot springs here are unique kuroyu, or black hot springs.
-The surprisingly dark color is caused by organic plant material in the soil.
+The surprisingly black color is caused by organic plant material in the soil.